JohnD-EE/AroundTheBlock/presentations/blockchainIntro.md

 ## Bitcoin

 * No Bitcoin CEO, No Bitcoin buildings or HQ, no central authority
+* No physical coin
+* Divisible to 8 Decimal Places - .000000001 BTC = 1 Satoshi
 * Distributed and immutable public ledger
 * Peer to Peer, processing transactions via mining nodes - no need for intermediaries such as financial institutions.
 * Decentralised Trust - Trustless Transactions